 I do my best to include information about crowdfunding campaigns or where donations can be sent if applicable.
-If found, those links are clearly labeled and included in the article, even if they have expired or closed.
+If found, those links are clearly labeled and included in the article, even if they have expired or closed (for contact purposes).

 Why don’t you write more articles more often?

-Why don’t you respond to all inquires or messages sent via your “Contact” box?
+Why don’t you respond to all inquiries or messages sent via your “Contact” box?